aleslab/MitchellEtAlPseudoneglect/README.md

 # MitchellEtAlPseudoneglect

-This is a repository for the material for manuscript: **Mitchell, Harris, Benstock & Ales.
+This is a repository for the material for this manuscript: **Mitchell, Harris, Benstock & Ales.
 (2020).
 The reliability of pseudoneglect is task dependent.
 Neuropsychologia**

 DOWNLOAD